Cray-HPE/sat/docs/man/sat-linkhealth.8.rst

 **--configured**
         Report on all configured links - even those that are healthy.

+**--unhealthy**
+        Report on all links whose status is not "OK" - even those that are not "configured".

 **-x, --xname**
         List the xnames which should be queried.
 These will match against Redfish endpoints that are of type "RouterBMC" as reported by the